foogaro/conf4j/README.md

 # Why

-Since I moved to containers, most of the time I had to access application's configuration as system properties and/or environment variables.
+Since I moved to containers, most of the time I had to access application's configuration settings as system properties and/or environment variables.
 I didn't look/google too much around, and it was easier to implement the Conf4J class.

 # Conclusion
-So there might be something more sophisticated somewhere, in that case, go for it.
+There might be something more sophisticated out there, in that case, go for it.

-Ciao,
+Ciao,<br>
 Luigi